top of page

 Roll Two – Sexy Art Photo Trip with Puifai

 For the second roll, I planned a hotel studio shoot with a lovely model named Puifai.
-We worked with natural afternoon light streaming through window blinds — a perfect chance to explore light patterns and mood.
+We worked with natural afternoon light streaming through window blinds.
+This was a perfect chance to explore light patterns and mood.
 The results were simply stunning.

 Camera: Hasselblad 501CM + Zeiss CF T 80mm f/2.8

-Extremely rare film — If you’re lucky enough to find a well-stored roll of 220 Kodak Portra 400, it’s absolutely worth shooting.
-The extended roll length is a dream for portrait photographers, and the film’s ability to retain beautiful tones and fine grain well past its expiration shows why Portra is a gold standard.
+• Extremely Rare Film: If you’re lucky enough to find a well-stored roll of 220 Kodak Portra 400, it’s absolutely worth shooting.
+The extended roll length is a dream for portrait photographers.
+The film’s ability to retain beautiful tones and fine grain well past its expiration shows why Portra is a gold standard.

-Exceptional Skin Tones Even after expiration, Portra 400 maintains its legendary color rendering for skin — soft, warm, and flattering, especially under natural light.
-Perfect for portraits and fine art nudes.
+• Exceptional Skin Tones: Even after expiration, Portra 400 maintains its legendary color rendering for skin.
+It produces soft, warm, and flattering tones, especially under natural light.
+This makes it perfect for portraits and fine art nudes.

-Fine Grain and Smooth Texture Grain remains tight and non-intrusive, giving images a clean, elegant look with excellent tonal gradation — particularly impressive for a roll over a decade past expiration.
+• Fine Grain and Smooth Texture: The grain remains tight and non-intrusive, giving images a clean, elegant look with excellent tonal gradation.
+This is particularly impressive for a roll that is over a decade past expiration.

-Extended Frame Count Being 220 film, it offers double the number of exposures compared to 120.
-On a 6x6 camera like the Hasselblad 501CM, you get 24 frames — ideal for professional sessions without reloading interruptions.
+• Extended Frame Count: Being 220 film, it offers double the number of exposures compared to 120.
+On a 6x6 camera like the Hasselblad 501CM, you get 24 frames.
+This is ideal for professional sessions without reloading interruptions.

-Works beautifully with medium format cameras like the Hasselblad 501CM, Pentax67, Mamiya RZ, etc.
+• Compatibility: It works beautifully with medium format cameras like the Hasselblad 501CM, Pentax67, Mamiya RZ, and others.

 Comments